sveneruso/releasenote/README.md

 To have the commits on developemnt but not on master

 		python3 releaseNote.py master development

+### How to contribute
+Fell free to make a pull request or open an issue if you found some bugs or have new features.

 ## Next
 - Generate config file with a wizard